zhaojh10010/m3u8-offline-downloader/README.md

 ```
 This docker image is based on Ubuntu 16.

-You can use
+You can use the following command to run a docker container named `myffmpeg`.
 ```
 docker run -it --name myffmpeg -p 8088:8088 --entrypoint='bash' jrottenberg/ffmpeg
 ```
-to run a docker container named `myffmpeg`, and after you ran this command, you could simply use
+And after you ran previous command, you could simply use
 ```
 docker run myffmpeg
 ```
-to run the container.

 After you sovled the environment, just run
 ```